 Covering a Crisis: Climate, Coronavirus and Global (In)Action

 April 2, 2020

 How should the media cover a crisis?
-SEJ's 2020 webinar series launches with a discussion of the lessons learned from the COVID-19 pandemic that could inform how journalists, scientists, and advocates communicate about and address climate change.
-Join panelists Denis Hayes, The Earth Day Network and The Bullitt Foundation; Alice Hill, Council on Foreign Relations; and John Mecklin, Bulletin of the Atomic Scientists, moderated by Guardian US' Emily Holden.
-All journalists welcome for this free event, April 2, 2020, Noon-1:00 p.m.
-ET.
+SEJ's 2020 webinar series launched with a discussion of the lessons learned from the COVID-19 pandemic that could inform how journalists, scientists and advocates communicate about and address climate change.
+Panelists were Denis Hayes, The Earth Day Network and The Bullitt Foundation; Alice Hill, Council on Foreign Relations; and John Mecklin, Bulletin of the Atomic Scientists, moderated by Guardian US' Emily Holden.
 Go here for webinar details, video/audio recordings and coverage.